Skip to navigation Skip to content

 A person aged under 16 may qualify for a Centrelink payment with or without responsibility of an adult.
 For the purposes of investigating a Centrelink debt, a person is considered a minor if they are under 16 years of age at any time during the debt period.

-Financial hardship may be one of a number of circumstances which, when combined, give rise to special circumstances.
+Financial hardship may be one of a few circumstances which, when combined, give rise to special circumstances.
 If financial hardship is the only factor, do not waive the debt.
-Consider writing off the debt rather than waiving the debt.
+Consider temporarily writing off the debt rather than waiving the debt.

 Apply special circumstances in specific situations

 There are situations or events which, due to their nature, have been determined to meet special circumstance waiver provisions.
-This occurs in very limited cases.
+This occurs in extremely limited cases.
 The Resources page contains more information.

 Notional entitlement